Anti-Inflammatory Diet Plan →

 • Unsweetened Non-Dairy Milk – While dairy milk is safe for most dogs in moderation, it is not a great option in large quantities and may cause gut issues for those who have symptoms of lactose intolerance.
 So, to avoid any potential issues, I recommend using oat milk or coconut milk instead.

-• Flax Meal – Full of healthy fats, flax meal is a great addition to any recipe for DIY frozen dog treats.
+• Flax Seed – Full of healthy fats, flax is a great addition to any recipe for DIY frozen dog treats.
 Or, you can add a sprinkle of chia seeds in its place.

 Extra Tasty Add-Ins & Flavors